-The consultation around the initial guidelines (i.e. the ones that will be in effect if the final rule is made in accordance with the draft rule) are discussed in chapter 5.
-This chapter focuses on consultation on the guidelines on an enduring basis.
+The consultation around the initial guidelines (that is, the ones that the final rule requires AEMO to publish) is discussed in chapter 5.
+This chapter focusses on consultation on the maintenance of the guidelines on an ongoing basis.

 4.1 AEMO's views